-Since its launch in 2003, LinkedIn has become the largest professional network online.
-It’s easy to create and maintain a professional profile and to share that profile with new and established business contacts.
-But LinkedIn is more than just a social network.
+Since its launch in 2003, LinkedIn has become one of the world’s most popular networks for professionals, with 660 million members.
+It’s easy to connect with other professionals by creating and maintaining a professional profile.
+But LinkedIn is much more than that.
 Hosting the profiles of millions of potential candidates, it’s an obvious first choice for employers looking to post a job and attract new talent.

 We’ll take a look at how to post a job on LinkedIn using different methods and explain how to increase your chances of finding the right candidate by posting to multiple job boards with one submission.